grom358/drupal-procedural-to-object-oriented/slides.md

 ```

 Note: Okay so lets start by looking at an example of a drupal 7 module that is defining some blocks.
 First thing to note is this Drupalism of hooks.
-We hooks we have to be careful in the naming of our functions so they match the required hook and the arguments align with how drupal will call our hook.
+With hooks we have to be careful in the naming of our functions so they match the required hook and that the arguments align with how drupal will call our hook.
 If we make a mistake with the function signature there is no immediate feedback.
 Second thing to notice is we have these switch statements over delta where the case statements have to match the id returned in the info function.
 So here I have only defined the view hook, but if I was to add in say configuration form hooks we would have similiar looking switch statements.